Skip to content

 The volunteer’s allowance is a flat-rate compensation for the expenses you incur as a volunteer.
 Volunteer’s allowances are never a reward or payment for work done, and are not intended as an hourly wage.

-This can also be public transport costs, as long as the maximums are respected.
+This can also be public transport costs or transport by bike, as long as the maximums are respected.
 These amounts are regularly indexed.
 Keep an eye on Danspunt information channels - we will definitely notify you if the amounts change.

 Paperwork and obligations